-Chairman (interpretation): Thank you. (interpretation ends) As we have concluded all of the bills in the Committee of the Whole, I will now rise to report to the Speaker.
+Chairman (interpretation): Thank you. (interpretation ends) Officials may leave the witness table.

+As we have concluded all of the bills in the Committee of the Whole, I will now rise to report to the Speaker.

 Speaker: Before I go to Item 20, I would like to apologize to our Member for Amittuq, Mr. Kaernerk, for missing him during question period.
 My apologies to you.

 Item 20.
 Report of the Committee of the Whole.
 Mr. Malliki.